rsa-tools/motif_discovery_clusters/README.md

 20. Set 'Number of genes' to the size of the cluster used above.
 For convenience, in this tutorial only one random group is generated (the default), but this utility can generate several random groups in one go (see Note 10).

 21. Press 'GO' and click the 'Next step' button 'retrieve sequences' at the bottom of the result page.
-In the retrieve-seq form, set the other parameters as above: from -1000 to +200, check the 'Mask repeats' option. <!-- Najla -->
+In the retrieve-seq form, set the other parameters as above: from -1000 to +200, check the 'Mask repeats' option.
+To get reliable results, it is crucial to use the same random group of genes along the upstream windows **Up 1**, **Up2**, **Up3** and **Up 4** (the same list of genes). <!-- Najla -->

 22. Repeat steps 7-16.
 Save 'query genes' and 'sequences' files to local '**random.genes**' and '**random.fasta**' later on this protocol.